mo-khan98/7s-asn/README.md

 I did not work on this assignment in one sitting, but the total time I spent on it is roughly between 5-6 hours.

+Please reach out to me at mabdullahk98@gmail.com if you run into any issues with the project or if you have any other questions.
+I look forward to discussing it in more detail.

 ## Tech Stack